inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 ## Testing

-The project was tested manually by running the application and refreshing the web page.
+### Unit tests

+Unit testing was done with [pytest](https://docs.pytest.org/en/7.4.x/contents.html).
+The tests performed are:

+- Checking that the page mentions 'Moscow';
+- Verifying the time format.

+Some tests were also performed manually, for instance via page refreshing.

 ## Best Practices Applied

 - The code is written following **official Flask documentation**;
 - **Virtual environment** is used to isolate dependencies;
 - **GitHub** is used as **VCS** to track changes and project history;
-- PyCharm built-in **linter** is used to achieve style consistency.
+- PyCharm built-in **linter** is used to achieve style consistency;
+- Tests are clear and self-explanatory, performed via pytest.

 ## Coding Standards